alzo-archi/ovo/README.md

 # Ovo

 Ovo is hosted by Elixir.
 It is now used as a data scripting language in Alzo.archi and the weird features of the previous toy implementation ( https://github.com/lucassifoni/ovo ) will be deleted.
+This means proper error handling is also coming.

 ## Current state